What is Enduro? A Deep Dive into the World of Hard Enduro

 2. The Bike

-Enduro bikes are purpose-built for the demands of the sport.
+Enduro bikes are purpose-built for the extreme demands of the sport.
 They’re lightweight, agile, and equipped with features like long-travel suspension, knobby tires, and robust engines.
 Popular models include the KTM 300 EXC, Husqvarna TE 300, and Beta RR 300.
 These bikes are designed to handle everything from high-speed trails to technical rock sections.

 View Best Hard Enduro Bikes ->